ci-group/revolve2/docs/source/installation/index.rst

 ---------------------
 Create an environment
 ---------------------
+Keeping your workspace tidy is important, virtual environments help with that.
 Create a directory for your project, then create a virtual environment::

     python3.10 -m virtualenv .venv